Michaelszj/DiffusionGS/README.md

 # [DiffusioGS: Regularizing 3D Gaussians with Denoising Diffusion Models]
+## Jiaxing Sun, Qianxu Wang, Tingyang Zhang
+## Ordered by name, equal contribution

 ## Quickstart

-This section will walk you through setting up DiffusioNeRF and using it to fit a NeRF to a scene from LLFF.
+This section will walk you through setting up DiffusioGS and using it to fit a NeRF to a scene from LLFF.

 ### Hardware requirements

 You will need a relatively powerful graphics card to run DiffusioGS.
-All of our experiments were performed on an A100.
+All of our experiments were performed on an RTX4090.

 ### Conda environment
 ### & Downloading the pretrained diffusion model